jmcbroome/BTE/README.md

 wget http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/public-latest.all.masked.pb.gz
 ```

-And proceed directly to your analysis by calling
+And proceed directly to your analysis in Python!

 ```
 import bte
-bte.MATree("public-latest.all.masked.pb.gz")
+tree = bte.MATree("public-latest.all.masked.pb.gz")
 ```

-In your script!
-We intend to add more platforms and python versions soon.
-We also include an example analysis in an ipython notebook [here](https://github.com/jmcbroome/BTE/blob/main/BTE%20Tutorial.ipynb)!

 ### A Note on Versions and Architectures